christianlet/pull-requests/README.md

 When you are viewing pull requests you have created, you have access to actions that can be run.

+### Update Description

+Can generate the description based on all branches found and apply it to the selected PRs

 ### Update Target Branch

 Allows you to set all grouped pull requests target branch.